houssemDevs/scalar/README.md

 # scalare
-A simple rust trait to represent scalares (integers and floats).
+A simple rust trait to represent scalars (integers and floats).